Bruce0921/RagChain_Research/report-week-5.md

          return creds
      ```
+   - This code handles the OAuth process by first checking if a valid token exists.
+If not, it initiates the OAuth flow, prompting the user to authorize the application.
+Upon success, the tokens are stored securely for future use.

-## **5. Integrating Google Calendar API with Rag Chain App**
+## **5. Integrating Google Calendar API with the Rag Chain App**

-### 5.1 Event Management Functions
+### 5.1 API Integration: Event Management Functions
+Once authenticated, the integration focuses on managing events through the Google Calendar API:

 1. **Creating Events**:
-   - Implement a function to create events on the user's Google Calendar:
+   - The following function demonstrates how to create events on a user's Google Calendar:
      ```python
      from googleapiclient.discovery import build